dgerabagi/data-curation-environment/flattened_repo.md

     *   The `undo()` method will contain the logic to reverse actions.
     *   **Move:** To undo a move from `A` to `B`, it calls `vscode.workspace.fs.rename(B, A)`.
     *   **Delete:** Undoing a delete is more complex.
 Since we use `useTrash: true`, VS Code might not expose a direct API to "un-delete".
 Research is needed.
 The simplest approach might be to leverage a built-in command like `files.restoreFromTrash` if it can be targeted, or we may need to inform the user to use the native Explorer's undo for deletions.
 For a first pass, we might only support undo for **move** operations.
+    *   **Selection State Preservation (UR-04):** Before performing the reverse `rename`, the `undo` method will call a new method on the `FileOperationService` to temporarily add the original file path to an "ignore" list for the "auto-add new files" feature.
+This prevents the file watcher from incorrectly re-checking the file when it reappears.

 5.  **Frontend Focus:**
     *   The main `TreeView` component needs to be focusable (`tabIndex="0"`) to capture the keyboard shortcuts.
 The `onKeyDown` handler will check for `event.ctrlKey` and the specific key (`z` or `y`) and then send the IPC message.